TimShi/s3_video/README.md

 # Stream Video From S3

 ## What s3video can do for you
-  - Upload your video to s3 for html5 video streaming
+  - Upload your video to s3 for html5 video streaming, or create animated gif from your video.
-  - Create and configure elastic transcoder pipeline to transcode your video for HLS and webm streaming
+  - Create and configure elastic transcoder pipeline to transcode your video into HLS, webm or animated gif.
-  - Create and configure cloud front to distribute your html5 video
+  - Create and configure cloud front to distribute your content.
-  - Create aws billing alarm to help you monitor your streaming cost
+  - Create aws billing alarm to help you monitor your transcoding and streaming cost.

 ## Build s3video
 s3video needs Java and maven.
 To build s3video, clone the repository and run